Insulin is used for people who have

 especially if you are giving two types of insulin in the same

-the insulin properly so that each dose will work effectively.
+the insulin properly so that each dose will work the way it should.

 When you use an

 insulin bottle for the first time, write the date on the bottle.
 On the 30th

 day after you open it, throw away the bottle with any insulin that's left in it.
 Insulin